INTRODUCTION TO BACTERIA

 ⇒ Besides these essential components, some bacteria may possess additional structures like capsule flagella and fimbriae.

-CELL WALL –
+CELL WALL OF BACTERIA–

 ⇒ It is a tough and rigid structure surrounds the bacteria like a shell and gives a particular shape to a bacterium.